-Suzanne Lee has broadened the potential for applying biologic materials in the fabrication of consumer goods.
+Suzanne Lee has broadened the potential for applying biological materials in the fabrication of consumer goods.
 As the field continues to grow, we look forward to seeing the shapes it will take next.

 The biggest driver of material innovation in recent years has been sustainability and the search for materials with lower environmental impact.
-Animal agriculture in particular has immense environmental impact on land, water, food, and energy.
+Animal agriculture in particular has an immense environmental impact on land, water, food, and energy.
 A secondary driver is brands seeking to optimize and simplify supply chains, reduce costs and find new manufacturing efficiencies.
-Then, finally, I would say is a creative imperative to constantly seek the new and reinvent.
+Then, finally, I would say is a creative imperative to seek the new and reinvent constantly.

 What are the biggest challenges facing the development of biomaterials?

-With such long established raw material supply chains whether from agriculture, livestock or oil, it’s always challenging for new materials to compete on price.
-Commodity fibers are the most challenging of all, and that’s why you see the majority of smart biofabricated material startups going after the highest value density materials like silk and leather.
+With such long-established raw material supply chains whether from agriculture, livestock or oil, it’s always challenging for new materials to compete on price.
+Commodity fibres are the most challenging of all, and that’s why you see the majority of smart biofabricated material startups going after the highest-value density materials like silk and leather.
 In addition to competing on price, biofabricated materials need to at least meet the same material properties in terms of technical specification as well as aesthetics: does it look, feel and perform as well as, if not better than, a current product?

 Biotechnology is facilitating a new material revolution; both bio-based and environmental friendliness materials are becoming increasingly important.
 What are for you the most exciting materials and material combinations?